Accord-Project/bsdd/README1.md

 ### Modeling of Dynamic Properties

 12385 `Properties` are declared as `isDynamic` (135250 are not).
-However, the field `dynamicParameterPropertyCode` is always empty, so one
+However, the field `dynamicParameterPropertyCode` (used to compute the dynamic property) is always empty, so how can one know which "sub-properties" to use?

 ``` sparql
 select * {